chahatagarwal/log-file-generation/README.md

 # log-file-generation
-This Script acts like a generic function to write log message with datetime stamp when the log function is called!
-It can be integrated with any of your application by importing the script and using a function call.
-Example is also show in the script.
+A generic function to write log messages with current datetime stamp when the log function is called!
+It is helpful to integrate it with any of your application by importing the script.

+Example: logfile("This is a Sample Log")